NoushinN/experimentation_course/README.md

 A 6-part, EW2 Special Edition Learning Event Series, introducing the first edition of the  Experimentation Course for the Government of Canada.
 This page houses the content material for module 2: Initiating an Experiment.

+ ## Who

+Experimentation Works (EW) working group's second cohort is a Government-of-Canada initiative to build public servants’ capacity in experimentation skills and practice through a learning-by-doing model that supports and showcases small-scale experiments in the open.
+Additional information about this initiative can be found here.

 ## When